gyselroth/icinga2_notification_limit/README.md

 * The `timerange` field of the `*_limits` table represents the time interval in seconds for the limit.
 * The `recipient` field of the `*_counters` table represents an identifier of the targeted recipient (e.g. email address for mail notification).
 * The `limitId` field of the `*_counters` table links the recipient to a limit.
-_by now, only one limit per recipient is supported!_
+_By now, only one limit per recipient is supported!_

 ```
 INSERT INTO icinga_notification_limits (maximum, timerange) VALUES (100, 60);